stolostron/multiclusterhub-repo/CONTRIBUTING.md

 ## Contributing A Patch

 1. Submit an issue describing your proposed change to the repo in question.
-1. The [repo owners](OWNERS) will respond to your issue promptly.
+2. The [repo owners](OWNERS) will respond to your issue promptly.
-1. Fork the desired repo, develop and test your code changes.
+3. Fork the desired repo, develop and test your code changes.
-1. Submit a pull request.
+4. Submit a pull request.

+## Adding a New Component

+1. Submit an issue describing the proposed component and a brief description of its architecture and subcomponents.
+2. The [repo owners](OWNERS) will respond the issue promptly.
+3. Ensure your component meets the following standards as outlined in this [doc](docs/Onboarding.md).
+4. To ensure the component is installed as part of the MCH, further code changes to the MCH Operator are required to allow for an AppSub to be created and managed.

 ## Issue and Pull Request Management